zjg540066169/UFO/visualization_-Keyi.md

 ```

 <img src="visualization_-Keyi_files/figure-gfm/unnamed-chunk-2-1.png" width="90%" />
+Comment: According to the graph above, we can see that most of the data
+come from the United Statesa and some of them come from Canada.
+Australia and the United Kingdom contributed very litter amount of
+data.

 ``` r
 ## line plot showing the number of UFO observed across time among countries